chr15m/flk/README.md

  * `(sh* COMMAND)` - Run arbitrary bash strings and return the stdout result.

 For examples of writing your own Fleck functions in Bash see [src/extras.sh](./src/extras.sh).
-Functions should set the special return value `r` and use Fleck type casting functions like `_string` to wrap the result in a reference.
+Functions should set the special return value `r` and use [mal](https://github.com/kanaka/mal) type casting functions like `_string` to wrap the result in a reference.
 Internal Fleck functions such as `_string` automatically do this and can be used bare.
 Use `_fref` to make your function available to the Fleck namespace e.g. `_fref "my-bash-function" _my_bash_function`.